choychris/RoboND-Kinematics-Project/README.md

         [0, 0, 0, 1]])
     return transform.subs(s)

-# Homogeneous transform from base_link to end effector
+# Homogeneous transform from base_link to gripper_link
 T0_EE = simplify(T0_6 * T6_EE)
 ```

-- Also, I did have a hard time figure out the atan2 variables to calculate Theta4, theta5 and theta6.
+- Also, I did have a hard time figuring out the atan2 variables to calculate Theta4, theta5 and theta6.
 Eventually, I understand the logic behind.
 However, I still miss the part of handling singularity problem.

-- The time of calculating inverse kinemetics is quite long, I can further investigate to try to remove unnecessary calculation steps.
+- The time of calculating inverse kinemetics is quite long, so I can further investigate to try to remove unnecessary calculation steps.

-- I observe that somtimes the path planned to be executed is unnecessarily complicated, for example over 40 eef-poses, and the spherical wrist spins a lot.
+- I observe that sometimes the path planned is unnecessarily complicated, for example over 40 eef-poses, and the spherical wrist spins a lot.
 Maybe I can limit the angle of theta4 to theta6 to reduce the spinning times.